Software evaluation

 For FP&A teams in mid-sized companies, this means having to navigate a significant period of adjustment and potentially dealing with operational inefficiencies during this time.
 Plus, the extended implementation could delay the realization of the benefits that the software promises, impacting the overall efficiency of the finance function in the short term.

-3. Professional services model
+2. Professional services model

-4. Closed ecosystem and collaboration challenges
+3. Closed ecosystem and collaboration challenges

 Vena operates within a somewhat closed ecosystem, particularly when it comes to sharing reports and collaborating with stakeholders who do not have a Vena license.
 This limitation can hinder seamless collaboration, as stakeholders without a license can view reports but cannot edit them.

-Vena alternatives to consider for your business
+Top Vena alternatives for FP&A

 Here are a few top Vena alternatives and what they have to offer: